 What Is PopPoetry?

-Weekly posts for anyone interested in writing and the creative life.
+PopPoetry is a place for anyone interested in pop culture, writing, and the creative life.
 My mission is to bring poetry out of the ivory tower and into your living rooms and your hearts.
 I study the intersection of poetry and poets with pop culture, including TV, film, music, and more with a scholar’s eye and a comedian’s sense of humor to see what they can tell us about creativity, art, and ourselves.
 Here are some of the kinds of posts you can expect to read:

 Poets Watching TV: learn to watch TV like a writer and engage with writing prompts in order to glean surprising insights into the creative life

 Analyses of poetry tropes and stereotypes in pop culture